silaspe/maths/docs/arctan.md

 So, all that we have proved is that $\theta = \theta$.
 Yay!

 Ok, so that's the end of that train of thought.
 I googled "derivitave of arctan" for the result.
-When I found the awnsser $\frac{1}{1 + x^2}$, I diden't find an awnser why.
+When I found the awnser $\frac{1}{1 + x^2}$, I diden't find an awnser why.
 So, of course I asked ChatGPT, the proof went something like this:

 Actually, I forgot it and this is my best guess, with $\frac{}{f}$ as the inverse of $f$:

-### derivitave of $arctan$
+### derivitave of arctan

 $$ f(\frac{}{f} (x)) = : x $$